Cadron Creek Swimming Spots In Central Arkansas swimming hole in Arkansas

 About Cadron Creek Swimming Spots in Central Arkansas

 Tucked into the rolling woodlands of central Arkansas, Cadron Creek winds its way through a landscape of limestone bluffs, overhanging hardwoods, and sun-dappled gravel bars.
-This is the kind of creek that feels like a secret — the sort of place locals have been cooling off in for generations, and where the loudest sounds on a summer afternoon are the splash of a rope swing and the chorus of cicadas in the trees.
+This is the kind of creek that feels like a discovery — the sort of place locals have been cooling off in for generations, and where the loudest sounds on a summer afternoon are the splash of a rope swing and the chorus of cicadas in the trees.
 It flows near the communities of Conway and Greenbrier, making it an accessible escape from the summer heat without requiring a long drive from Little Rock.

 The Setting and Landscape